lyon-fnal/devenv/README.md

 * You may use one of several different "styles" of use for the container
   * Run the container as a full service that hosts VNC and access like a Linux desktop.
 The container needs to be up and running during use.
   * Run the container as a build/execution service for an IDE like CLion.
 In this case, the container needs to be up and running during use.
   * Run the container from the command line.
 In this case you can `docker run` various commands within the container.
-But see below.

 One difficulty is that most of our physics code requires a setup step before running or building, which may be time consuming.
 We will try a mitigation for CLion.